code-of-toad/PySpark-101/README.md

 A hands-on learning repository for mastering **PySpark from a data-engineering perspective**.

-The project is built around a structured 18-phase curriculum that progresses from DataFrame fundamentals to distributed execution, performance engineering, testing, incremental processing, cloud Spark, warehouse integration, streaming, production engineering, and a final production-style capstone.
+The project follows an 18-phase curriculum that progresses from DataFrame fundamentals to distributed execution, performance engineering, testing, incremental processing, cloud Spark, warehouse integration, streaming, production engineering, and a final production-style capstone.

 The goal is not to collect tutorials or memorize PySpark syntax.
-The goal is to develop and preserve evidence that I can **design, implement, test, debug, optimize, and explain real PySpark data pipelines**.
+The goal is to build enough understanding and implementation evidence to **design, implement, test, debug, optimize, and explain real PySpark data pipelines independently**.

 ---